ucbi/uniform/guides/introduction/Getting Started.md

 []
 ```

-Once you start structuring your project for the Uniform System, you'll add
+Once you start structuring your project for Uniform, you'll add
 [Lib](dependencies.html#lib-dependencies) and
 [Mix](dependencies.html#mix-dependencies) Dependencies in this file.